onealbao/Composable_Predictable_Controller/Simulations/RTSSVersion/README.md

 to run this initialization file first.
 Finally please open the .mdl file to run the simulation.

 In simulation 1,2,3,4, you can change the look ahead step in rc_init.m, the variable is rc_LOOKAHEAD_STEPS.
 In simulation 5,6, you can change the look ahead step in rc_init.m, the variable is rc_LOOKAHEAD_STEP_GLOBAL_CHANGE.
+You can change the long term prediction range in rc_init.m, the variable is rc_LONG_TERM_RANGE.

 In result, you can check the
 - total throughput,